 There are more than 450 food establishments, including smoke and grill houses, homemade pasta shops, wood-fired pizza restaurants, tea houses, jam factories, bakeries, pastry and Bariloche’s famous chocolate shops.

-Local specialties include goulash, fondue, lightly sauced red or white meats such as wild boar and venison accompanied by regional mushrooms, papillote cooked trout or salmon, with white wine and black butter, and thanks to Argentina’s Italian roots, plenty of fresh pasta.
+Delicious dishes such as goulash, fondue, lightly sauced red or white meats such as wild boar and venison accompanied by regional mushrooms, papillote cooked trout or salmon, with white wine and black butter, and thanks to Argentina’s Italian roots, plenty of fresh pasta.

 Serious carnivores won’t want to miss Patagonia lamb (cordero) grilled over a firewood pit, or Argentina’s typical, ‘parrillada’ (grilled meats), prepared by an expert asador, which always solicits an applause for the grill chef.